-Chemical facilities might be vulnerable to direct attacks by terrorists or covert use of business contacts, facilities, and materials to gain access to potentially dangerous chemicals.
-Because few terrorist attacks have been attempted on U.S. chemical facilities, the estimated risk of death and injury in the near future is low, relative to the likelihood of accidents or attacks on other targets using conventional weapons.
-For any individual chemical plant, the risk is very small, but risks may be increasing, consequences for human health and the environment could be severe, and available evidence indicates that many facilities may lack adequate safeguards.
+Chemical facilities might be vulnerable to direct attacks by terrorists or efforts to gain access to potentially dangerous chemicals.
+Because few terrorist attacks have been attempted against chemical facilities in the United States, the risk of death and injury in the near future is estimated to be low, relative to the likelihood of accidents at such facilities or attacks on other targets using conventional weapons.
+For any individual facility, the risk is very small, but risks may be increasing with potentially severe consequences for human health and the environment.
+Available evidence indicates that many chemical facilities may lack adequate safeguards.

-The federal Emergency Planning and Community Right-to-Know Act and Clean Air Act require planning to protect the general public from accidental releases of hazardous chemicals from chemical facilities.
-The Acts mandate disclosure of chemical hazards in order to stimulate public interest in planning.
-Since neither law addresses releases due to terrorism, EPA authority to regulate in this area is unclear.
+Two environmental laws require chemical facility planning to protect the general public from accidental releases of hazardous chemicals.
+The laws mandate public disclosure of hazards in order to stimulate public interest in planning.
+However, neither law addresses terrorism.

-Congress might rely on existing mechanisms in the public and private sectors to evaluate and improve chemical site security, while waiting for better information about the potential harm from terrorist attacks on chemical facilities.
-Oversight of EPA implementation of existing planning requirements also is an option.
-Or, Congress might enact legislation to reduce risks in several ways.
-The most common approach is to "harden" defenses, for example by increasing security patrols.
-Hardening tactics may be adapted to security needs, layered to deepen protection, and often are relatively low cost.
-A potential disadvantage is that even the most effective security measures might be defeated by a determined, skilled terrorist organization.
-Risk also might be reduced by use of safer chemicals, procedures, and processes.
-This strategy might reduce harm from accidents as well as attacks, but may involve higher costs.
-Restricting terrorists' access to information might be the least costly option, but would limit public access and reduce accountability of facility owners.
+Congress might rely on existing efforts in the public and private sectors to improve chemical site security, while waiting for better information about the potential harm from terrorist attacks.
+Alternatively, Congress could encourage the Environmental Protection Agency (EPA) to expand existing planning requirements to consider terrorism, or authorize the Department of Homeland Security (DHS) to oversee security at potentially dangerous facilities.
+Congress also might enact legislation to reduce risks.
+One approach might be to "harden" defenses, for example by increasing security patrols.
+Hardening tactics may be adapted to security needs and layered to deepen protection.
+Often they can be implemented at relatively low cost.
+However, even the most effective security measures might be defeated by a determined, skilled terrorist organization.
+Risk also might be reduced by use of safer chemicals, procedures, and processes, which might reduce harm from accidents as well as attacks, but may involve higher costs.
+Restricting terrorists' access to information might be least costly, but would limit public access and reduce accountability of facility owners.
+Thus, policy makers face three key issues: how to balance the risks and benefits of public disclosure; how to weigh the relative importance of diverse risks; and whom to hold responsible for achieving results.